Spotted today: a beautiful wattle tree (Acacia) in flower in Victoria, Australia.

 Step 1) Find a plant in flower!

 Your Nature Mission this week is to go outside and find a plant that is in flower.
 In flower means blooming or producing flowers.
-Try pick a plant that you don’t already know the name of, because that is our mission today: to find and name something new!
+Pick a plant that you don’t already know the name of, because that is our mission today: to find and identify something new!

 You can search for flowers where you live – there could be a flowering plant in a pot on your balcony, in your garden, or maybe in a neighborhood park.
 You can do this activity with your parents, carers, or teacher.